-a.
-The student will be one year behind the cohort

-- b.
-The student must pass all courses by the end of the repeat year through course exams or after re-sit and have no fitness to practice concerns to progress to Year 5. - c.
-A student failing in repeat Year 4 will be counselled to withdraw from the program. - d.
-A student choosing not to repeat Year 4 having failed in 3 or more courses, will also be counselled to withdraw from the program.
+- 1. The student will be one year behind the cohort. - 2.
+At the end of the repeat year the student must meet the progression criteria to progress to year 6 and have no fitness to practice concerns. - 22.5.5.c A student failing in repeat year 5, will be withdrawn from the program. - 22.5.5.d A student choosing not to repeat Year 5, having failed in 3 or more courses, will also be counselled to withdraw from the program.